 How do you have your body trained?
 Is it trained to be overweight?
-To want lots of bread, pasta and sweets?
+Trained to want lots of bread, pasta and sweets?
 What about what most people call, “comfort food,” which is generally soft, sometimes gooey, and often sweet?
-Like Mac n’ Cheese or Pot Pie?
+Like Mac n’ Cheese, Pot Pie or Ice Cream?

 There is a term I learned in fifth grade science — “homeostasis.”
 Dictionary.com defines it as “the tendency toward a relatively stable equilibrium between interdependent elements, especially as maintained by physiological processes.”
 That’s about right.

 Did you ever go on some kind of diet, actually lose a lot of weight, and think you had it made only to find out that your body weight crept back up over time.
 My friend Kate reminded me of this just a few weeks ago.

 Especially if you try to lose the weight fast and/or with dramatically different dietary choices.
 Your body is trained to be a certain way and is not going to easily be persuaded to make and maintain a sudden big change.
 So you get cravings and thoughts that you “need” to eat something you may have been trying to avoid.